Please remember that these guidelines are subject to rapid change due to new information.

 As a supervisor/manager what are my responsibilities?

 - Regularly observe personnel PPE practices (appropriate wear/use) and physical distancing.
-Provide in the moment coaching as needed.
+Provide in the moment coaching as needed to promote compliance with current campus safety procedures.

 - Provide support to your team members (mental health resources etc.) as needed.